 And with our spectrophotometer, we can perform chemical composition measurements (qualitative and quantitative) in transmission and reflection.

 We carry out our analyses according to lighting industry standards and the best experimental practices.

-Our photometric efficiency analyses follow the recommendations of the IES LM-79 standard.
-Through our spectrophotometric analyses, we can determine the hue, the yellowness and whiteness indices and the global distribution of materials according to the ASTM D1003, E313 and E308 standards.
+Our photometric measurements efficiency analyses follow the recommendations of the IES LM-79 standard.
+Through our spectrophotometric analyses, we can determine the hue, the yellowness and whiteness indices, and the global distribution of materials according to the ASTM D1003, E313, and E308 standards.

 - near-field goniophotometers (small sources → Radiant-Zemax SIG 400, large sources → Radiant-Zemax NFMS 800)

 - Agilent Cary 7000 spectrophotometer (with UMA and DRS accessories)